LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 </div>

-and that any of the norms of these spaces is equivalent to the one set on $\mathcal{M}\U T^2(E)$.
+And that any of the norms of these spaces is equivalent to the one set on $\mathcal{M}\U T^2(E)$.
 This is useful in the following result